Deploying a Docker Image from Docker Hub

 file in the repository to configure your project.

-We'll start with an empty project, and add a web server service to it.
-Click the Add Web Service (Fargate) button to add a web server service to your project.
+Click the Add service button to add a service to your project.

 Configuring the Web Server Service